oconnor663/jacko.io/posts/async_intro.md

 [reddit_blocking_comment]: https://www.reddit.com/r/rust/comments/ebfj3x/stop_worrying_about_blocking_the_new_asyncstd/fb4i9z5/
 [tokio_blocking_note]: https://tokio.rs/blog/2020-04-preemption#a-note-on-blocking

-We can also try awaiting each future in a loop, like how we used `join` with threads above:
+We can also try awaiting each future in a loop, the same way we originally joined threads in a loop:

 ```rust
 LINK: Playground ## playground://async_playground/tokio_serial.rs